 To make it easier for retailers and brands to select the right vendor partner, we’ve created a cross border e-commerce Request For Proposal (RFP) template with some key questions to ask any potential cross border e-commerce partner.
 If you need further guidance, please reach out to us.

-As brands and retailers prepare to assemble an RFP, the best place to start is to gather information on the details of the project.
+As brands and retailers prepare to assemble a global e-commerce RFP, the best place to start is to gather information on the details of the project.
 In order for your potential partners receiving the RFP to provide the most relevant responses it is important to provide some of this information, including:

 - Background/Introduction: Include useful background information about your company such as founding story, products or services offered, competitive differentiators, and any existing vendor relationships your potential partner should know about.
 Be sure to state the core business challenge and how a cross border ecommerce partner will play a role in solving that challenge.